O'Nan moonshine and arithmetic: Abstract

 \section{Abstract}

-Answering a question posed by Conway and Norton in their seminal 1979 paper on moonshine, we prove the existence of a graded infinite-dimensional module for the sporadic simple group of O'Nan, for which the McKay--Thompson series are weight $3/2$ mock modular forms.
-These series are linear combinations of generating functions for traces of singular moduli, class numbers, and central critical values of quadratic twists of weight 2 modular $L$-functions.
+Answering a question posed by Conway and Norton in their seminal 1979 paper on moonshine, we prove the existence of a graded infinite-dimensional module for the sporadic simple group of O'Nan, for which the McKay--Thompson series are weight $3/2$ modular forms.
+The coefficients of these series may be expressed in terms of class numbers, traces of singular moduli, and central critical values of quadratic twists of weight 2 modular $L$-functions.
 As a consequence, for primes $p$ dividing the order of the O'Nan group we obtain congruences between O'Nan group character values and class numbers, $p$-parts of Selmer groups, and Tate--Shafarevich groups of certain elliptic curves.
-This work represents the first example of moonshine involving arithmetic invariants of this type, and provides evidence supporting the view that moonshine is a phenomenon in which infinite-dimensional graded modules organize the arithmetic of products of Jacobians of modular curves.
+This work represents the first example of moonshine involving arithmetic invariants of this type.